 - Specific Opportunities: Black businesses exist around the world and deserve all the benefits that a robust freelance workforce offers.
 Unfortunately, their needs go almost completely ignored by much of the freelance world (in the West at least).
 There is opportunity for those willing to address Black business and consumer culture with respect, competence, dedication, and innovation.
 (Like content marketing in Black business spaces.)

 - Support for Individual Freelancers: Since this work model is less common in many of our communities, reactions to our choices and challenges from friends, family, and social circles can easily be less than positive.

-- Specific Challenges: Black freelancers, since most of us are entering freelancing from the already racialized spaces of work and education, face specific challenges around network-building, access to certain industries, and perception of our expertise.
+- Specific Challenges: Black freelancers, since most of us are entering freelancing from the already racialized spaces of work and education, face specific challenges around building and leveraging our networks, access to certain industries, and perception of our expertise.